maxirus/azure-content/articles/virtual-machines/virtual-machines-linux-create-upload-centos.md

 10. Modify the kernel boot line in your grub configuration to include additional kernel parameters for Azure.
 To do this, open "/etc/default/grub" in a text editor and edit the `GRUB_CMDLINE_LINUX` parameter, for example:

-		GRUB_CMDLINE_LINUX="rootdelay=300 console=ttyS0 earlyprintk=ttyS0"
+		GRUB_CMDLINE_LINUX="rootdelay=300 console=ttyS0 earlyprintk=ttyS0 net.ifnames=0"

 	This will also ensure all console messages are sent to the first serial port, which can assist Azure support with debugging issues.
+It also turns off the new CentOS 7 naming conventions for NICs.
 In addition to the above, it is recommended to *remove* the following parameters:

 		rhgb quiet crashkernel=auto